Bridging the divide between idealism and pragmatism

 Building and activating potent movements

-The report illustrates the practices and new tools that make movements possible, and discuss the strategies that funders and advocates can use to build movements and the tactics that can drive these movements into effective campaign action.
+The report illustrates the practices and new tools that make movements possible and discusses the strategies that funders and advocates can use to build movements and the tactics that can drive these movements into effective campaign action.

 - Identify issues, venues, and messages to change the common wisdom and improve public policy